+C. T. W ı July 15, ii Will tot attend the teremo ,.

+Student ID #

+$\downarrow \downarrow \downarrow \downarrow$ CLEARLY PRINT NAME TO APPEAR ON DIPLOMA (ON LINE BELOW) $\downarrow \downarrow \downarrow \downarrow$

+F: -(2) 141 37 7 1 7

+First Name Middle Name or Initial Last Name

+Enter contact information below.
+If changed, I give CCAC permission to update my address. → Yes No

+Address: Street Home/Cell Address: Phone:

+- - :

+City: State: Zip: Alt.
+Phon e:

+Email:

+NOTE: Healthcare and many other professions now require s perification of degree by nresenting the diploma during the hiring process.

-CLEARLY PRINT NAME TO APPEAR ON DIPLOMA (ON LINE BELOW) Middle Name or Initial Last Name Enter contact information below.
-If changed, I give CCAC permission to update my address.
-Yes ☐ No Home/Cell Street Address: Phone: State: Zip: Alt.
-Phone: City: Email: NOTE: Healthcare and many other professions now require verification of degree by presenting the diploma during the hiring process.
+NOTE: Healthcare and many other professions now require verification of degree by presenting the diploma during the hiring process.
 Do you want to receive your CCAC diploma?
-Yes No Do you anticipate attending the May Commencement Ceremony?
-No If you answered NO to both of the above questions, the graduation fee is waived at this time.
-If you answered YES to one or both of the questions, payment is due upon receipt of the application for graduation.
-Month & Year Applying for Graduation: Applying for: Associate of Arts (AA) August COMMENCEMENT CEREMONY IS HELD IN MAY ONLY.
-Associate of Science (AS) Applicants for August graduation may participate in that year's May ceremony. ☐ Associate of Applied Science (AAS) (All requirements must be completed successfully before a diploma will be awarded.)
-December graduates may participate in next year's May ceremony.
-Diploma No Do you have transfer credits from another college?
-Yes Certificate Do you have any course substitutions or waivers?
-No Program Code #: \\\\\ Program Name: Signature of Student Date Submitted GRADUATION PHOTOS: CCAC intends to provide names and addresses of all graduates attending the Commencement Ceremony to the official photographer for the purpose of mailing photo proof and sales materials.
-If you do not want your information released and you do not want to receive photo proofs, please sign below.
-Signature of Student: Do not write below this area >>>> Office Use Only Recommended Pending Reason: Disapproved Reason: Advisor's Date: Signature: Initial Review - Office Use Final Review - Office Use Office Use - Grad Fee Pd Completed Credits Completed Credits Honors (Diploma/Ceremony) High Honors Cur Cr Reg Transfer Credits Date Rcvd Transfer Credits CLEP Highest Honor CLEP Credit by Exam Reg Staff Use Only Credit by Exam Total Credits Total Credits POSTED TO SGRD: GPA GPA Initial Review Date: Comments: I certify applicant has met CCAC Administrator's requirements for major indicated above.
-Signature: Denied Graduation.
+Yes No

+Do you anticipate attending the May (nv?
+Yes □ No

+If you answered NO to both of the abo

+If you answered YES to one or both o graduation.

+Mouth & Vegs Applying for Graduation 1 Annlaing four

+Month & Year Applying for Graduation: Associate of Applying for:

+May August

+COMMENCEMENT CERE Associate of Science (AS)

+Applicants for August graduation m (All requirements must be completed: Associate of Applied Science (AAS)

+December graduates may par

+Diploma

+Do you have transfer credits from ano □ No ☐ Certificate

+Do you have any course substitutions or waivers?
+Yes □ No Program Code # :

+Program Name:

+Signature of Student Date Submitted

+GRADUATION PHOTOS: CCAC in

+official photographer for the purpose of ma s materials.
+If you do no ot want your informati on released and you do not

+want to receive photo proofs, please sign below.

+Signature of Student: Date:

+Do not write below this area >>>> Office U Ise Only

+•

+Recommended .
+Pending Reason:

+Recommended Re eason:

+Advisor's Recommended Disapproved Recommended Recom

+Signature: Date:

+Initial Review - Office Use Fina Review - Office Use Office Use - Grad Fee Pd

+Completed Credits Honors (Diploma/Ceremony)

+ransfer Credits High H onors Date Rcvd

+Transfer Credits LEP Highest Honor Initials

+Credit by Exam PTK

+otal Credits Reg Staff Use Only

+Total Credits POSTED TO SGRD:

+GPA PA Date:

+Initial Review Date: Comments:

+I certify applicant has met CCAC requirements for major indicated above.
+Signature: Date: Date:

+requirements for major muticated above.
+Signature

+Denied Graduation.
 Comments: